 Read more

-Hookworm
+• Hookworm

 Hookworms are small, thread-like parasites of the small intestine where they attach and suck large amounts of blood.
 These parasites are found in almost all parts of the world, being common in dogs, and occasionally seen in cats.
+Symptoms are usually diarrhea and weight loss.
+The parasites can actually

 Read more

-Obesity
+• Obesity

 Excess weight is a serious health problem for dogs and cats and is common in many countries.
 The two main causes of obesity are too much food and too little exercise.
 Other contributing factors can be due to hormonal influences, certain genetic factors, and other disease processes.
+If you pet is carrying

 Read more

-Mites
+• Mites

 There are many types of mites that infect dogs, cats, and other animals.
 Mites are microscopic arthropod parasites that, for the most part, infect the skin or mucous membranes.
 Mites can even be present on birds and reptiles.
 The most common mites that infect dogs and cats are ear mites, Demodex, scabies,